pog240/MMRF-WGCNA-ANALYSIS/README.md

 # MMRF-WGCNA-ANALYSIS
-This project focus 270 Multiple Myeloma patients who were diagnosed early and received standard treatment (RVD)
+This project focuses on 270 Multiple Myeloma patients who were diagnosed early and received standard treatment (RVD)